knativecon/demo22/README.md

 - Pro: easy to use
 - Pro: lightweight
 - Con: no ordering guarantee
-- Con: events can be lost
+- Con: events can be lost (e.g. slack is unreachable, or token expired, etc...)

-### Pattern 2: queue, ordered
+### Pattern 2: persistent queue, ordered

 #### Topology